-What are you doing to prepare yourself the influx of challenges you’ll face as all employees return, particularly those with a mental health diagnosis?
+What are you doing to prepare yourself and your agency for the influx of challenges you’ll face as all employees return, particularly those with a mental health diagnosis?
 If one of your employees had a mental health crisis in the workplace, would you know what to do?
 What if employee in crisis is working from home?

 This virtual training program will provide highly practical guidance and straight-forward advice on dealing with the very unique challenges you face, as some employees continue to telework, while others make their way back to the workplace.

 Licensed Clinical Social Work Shana Palmieri will de-stigmatize the truth about “mental illness” and will explain the impact various mental health conditions have on individuals, and those with whom they work.
 She’ll also provide strategies for effectively supervising and managing employees with these conditions, whether they’re in the office or working remotely.

 - What do you do if you suspect a mental health crisis and the employee won’t answer his phone?

 - How do you provide constructive criticism to someone who exhibits narcissistic behavior?

 - If you suspect that one of your employees has a mental impairment, what can you do beyond directing them to EAP?

 - What are the symptoms of a personality disorder?

 Attendees will learn how to walk the tenuous line between providing accommodations and support for a mental health condition and holding employees accountable for their work performance.
 Attend this timely virtual training event and learn strategies to: